SimonValentino/CowordleBot/README.md

 Cowordle website: https://cowordle.org/
 Bot (Eldrow) website: https://www.simn.me/eldrow/

 Some issues.
-There are words that are some words that are guessable in wordle, such as LEGGO, that are not guessable on Cowordle for whatever reason.
+There are words that are some words that are guessable in Wordle, such as LEGGO, that are not guessable on Cowordle for whatever reason.
+A more common problem is is the S is green and the E and R are yellow in SERIA (the bots favorite starting word), it then guesses SHERO, which Cowordle does not accept.
 The only way to solve this would be to use a bot that only guesses words that are in the answer list rather than the guessable list.
+I don't know why Cowordle does not accept some words that are acceptable on the official NY Times Wordle.